top of page

 Ferris Wheels and Fantastic Views

 Modern Woodmen Park opened in 1931 as Municipal Stadium.
-The stadium seats 4,024 and can hold much more with a large number of open seating bleachers, a few grass berms, and eight group areas that are mostly standing room only.
-It sits on the banks of the Mississippi River in Davenport, Iowa and is the home stadium for the Quad Cities River Bandits, of the Midwest League.
+The stadium seats 4,024 and can hold many more with a large number of open seating bleachers, a few grass berms, and eight group areas that are mostly standing room only.
+It sits on the banks of the Mississippi River in Davenport, Iowa, and is the home stadium for the Quad Cities River Bandits, of the Midwest League.
 The River Bandits began an affiliation with the Houston Astros beginning in 2013.

 In the past few seasons, a sky deck has been added along with a 20′ x 35′ video board in left field.
 In 2014, the park added a 110′ Ferris wheel beyond the left field wall.
 The Ferris wheel is a very popular attraction.
 Modern Woodmen Park is the oldest stadium used continuously (since 1960) for Minor League Baseball.